ngs-doo/dsl-json/README.md

 		}
 	}

-For mutable objects 3rd optional method is supported (bind)
+For mutable objects 3rd optional method is supported [bind](#binding)

+Optional default value can be specified in converters which will be used for missing properties and during serialization for omit values check

+	public static abstract class PiConverter {
+		//... read and write
+		public static final double JSON_DEFAULT = 3.14159;
+	}

+This feature is useful for introducing new properties into classes which might not be yet sent, as a way to specify expected value for such new fields.

 ### @JsonAttribute features